StrangeBeeCorp/docs/docs/cortex/installation-and-configuration/deploy-cortex-on-kubernetes.md

 !!! warning "Shared storage requirement"
     Cortex requires a shared PVC with `ReadWriteMany` access mode to allow multiple pods to read and write data simultaneously—essential for job inputs and outputs.

 By default, this chart attempts to create such a PVC using your cluster’s default StorageClass.
-Ensure this StorageClass supports `ReadWriteMany` to avoid deployment issues.

-Target a StorageClass in your cluster compatible with this access mode.
+Ensure this StorageClass supports `ReadWriteMany` to avoid deployment issues or target a StorageClass in your cluster compatible with this access mode.

 Common solutions include: